gode-ting/LoanBroaker/README.md

   This would result in a lot of tangled connections.
 Every microservice inside LoanBroker would then have a connection to that exception service.
 That would look pretty bad.

   A more clean solution would to let the initial Loan Requst handle all errors.
 So if anyone of the services raises an error the inital Loan Request will respond with an error message and an error code.

 - __Credit Bureau return a -1.__
 This is an extension from previous.
 But if Credit Bureau returns -1 on a users quote, the user is not able to get any loans.
 This is not handled.
 If this happends the user will never get anu messages about it.

 A solution would of cause be to return with an error message from the initial loan request, saying something like.
 'Sorry, you cannot loan any monay'.

-### How testable is our solution?
+## How testable is our solution

 Our solution demonstrates how a simple application can be complex once it becomes distributed.